-The National Dog Show is one of the most well known dog shows in the world.
+The National Dog Show is one of the most well-known dog shows in the world.
 Hosted by the Kennel Club of Philadelphia, the show was founded in 1879 and has been held annually since 1933.
 The NDS is sanctioned by the American Kennel Club, and only purebred dogs registered with the AKC can compete.
-The AKC recognizes 208 dog breeds and varieties, split into seven different groups.
+The AKC recognizes 197 dog breeds and varieties, split into seven different groups.

-Due to the COVID-19 pandemic, the 2020 National Dog Show will be held without spectators, vendors, sponsors or media.
-Judging will be done following strict safety guidelines, including social distancing, wearing masks and monitoring temperatures of all participants.
-Competition will be limited to 600 dogs, a 70% decrease from the nearly 2,000 who compete in a regular year.
-Read more about the National Dog Show’s COVID-19 safety protocols for the 2020 edition.
+Due to the COVID-19 pandemic, the 2021 National Dog Show will only allow fully vaccinated spectators.
+Last year, the competition was held without spectators, vendors, sponsors or media.
+Judging followed strict safety guidelines, including social distancing, wearing masks and monitoring temperatures of all participants.
+The competition was also limited to 600 dogs, a 70% decrease from the nearly 2,000 who compete in a regular year.
+Read more about the National Dog Show’s vaccination policy for the 2021 edition.

 NBC has televised the event after the Macy’s Thanksgiving Day Parade since 2002.
 John O’Hurley and David Frei will reprise their roles as hosts, having co-hosted together since the National Dog Show first aired.
 Mary Carillo will also be back for more commentary, analysis and behind-the-scenes looks at one of the oldest dog shows in the world.

 The National Dog Show takes place at the Greater Philadelphia Expo Center in Oaks, Pa.

 How can I watch the 2021 dog show on Thanksgiving Day?